Here are 34 major money don’ts — straight from the expert.

 14. Don't take out a reverse mortgage in your 60s

-"If you tap all your home equity through a reverse at 62 and then at 72 you realize you can’t really afford the home, you will have to sell the home," she says, "and you may end up giving most or all of the sale price back to the lender to settle up."
+"If you tap all your home equity through a reverse at 62 and then at 72 you realize you can’t really afford the home, you will have to sell the home," she says.

 15. Don't miss out on matching money